Roles & Permissions

 - Scroll to "Transfer Ownership"

-- Click "Transfer"
+- Click "Transfer" and confirm

 Permission Enforcement